Akshey-Khajuria/Code_Fury/README.md

-# Code_Fury
+# Code Fury

-Code Fury is a competitive coding platform that helps users upskill, sharpen problem-solving tactics, and climb leagues through gamified challenges.
-Solve problems, battle in 1v1 competitions, earn shards, and level up your coding journey with an engaging, game-style experience.
+Monorepo for frontend, backend, and infrastructure.